-• Voice Proficiency

-All students will be required to sing two songs, in English, from memory, as an entrance examination.
+Voice Proficiency All students will be required to sing two songs, in English, from memory, as an entrance examination.
 Songs should be of contrasting styles.

-Bachelor of Arts in Pastoral Ministry Major
+Bachelor of Arts in Pastoral Ministry

-The Pastoral Ministry major is intended for those students who have a calling to vocational pastoral ministry.
-Students earning this major take courses in preaching, church planting or revitalization, and pastoral counseling.
-This major will qualify a student to pursue a variety of courses in the graduate program, including the Master of Divinity.
+The Pastoral Ministry major is intended for students seeking to respond to a calling to vocational pastoral ministry.
+The 24-hour major is composed of courses in preaching, church ministry, and pastoral counseling.
+Students earning this major position themselves well for a smooth transition into various NOBTS graduate programs, including the Master of Divinity.